 Breaking down data silos in itself creates operational efficiency.
 When organizations use several different software systems at once, there’s often a lot of exporting and importing to get data in and out to keep information up to date.

-A member data platform makes sure your data is being continuously synchronized without you having to put in the manual labour.
+A MDP makes sure your data is being continuously synchronized without you having to put in the manual labour.
 The real benefit of having a persistent record is being able to trust a single source of truth.
 In turn, that record becomes an effective tool to base informed decisions off of.

 Takeaway 4: A good member management tool must have these three things.